jendave/fifth-edition-srd/docs/player/combat.md

 Whether a creature is a friend or an enemy, you can’t willingly end your move in its space.

-If you leave a hostile creature’s reach during your move, you provoke an opportunity attack, as explained later in the chapter.
+If you leave a hostile creature’s reach during your move, you provoke an opportunity attack.

 ### Flying Movement ###